TABLE OF CONTENTS

 Integrated Pest Management

 Whatever pest management methods used, make sure it gives you viable options to protect the integrity of your marijuana plants.
-If you want to learn how to grow marijuana organically, go to the Cannabis Training University now.
+If you want to learn more about marijuana, enroll in one of the Cannabis Training University's cannabis courses online.